utahnews/HTMLSoups/README.md

 - README.md: Updated when documentation changes
 - File headers: Updated with last modified dates

 The documentation update system includes robust error handling and detailed logging to ensure reliable updates.
-The system runs on Swift 5.9 and is tested against the latest Swift toolchain.
+The system runs on Swift 5.9 and is tested against the latest Swift toolchain, with comprehensive system dependency management for reliable builds.

 ## License